Pratik-7i/AQI/README.md

     - For the sake of demo and for better chart UI, only 20 records are stored for AQI history.

 - Reconnect Socket
     - Observers for *didEnterBackgroundNotification* and *willEnterForegroundNotification* are used to open and close the connection to Web-socket.
-If not used reconnection logic, it will stop getting Socket updates while coming back from App background mode.
+If not used reconnection logic, iOS system will stop getting Socket updates while coming back from App background mode.

 ## Time taken
 - Choose socket library and its use: 2 Hours